 Every year at the Spring plenary session, resolutions regarding the disciplines list are presented.
 Because the Academic Senate must consult with the CEOs, CIOs and bargaining agents in the development of the disciplines list, it is not possible to amend resolutions involving changes to the current disciplines list at the Spring plenary session.
 Resolutions in support of proposed changes to the disciplines list must either be voted up or down as presented.
-Resolutions in support of proposed changes to the disciplines list may not be amended and must be either voted up or down as presented.
-Such resolutions may be withdrawn by the proposer of the discipline list revision on Thursday or Friday at the plenary session in accordance with the process for withdrawing resolutions.
+Resolutions in support of proposed changes to the discipline list revision on Thursday or Friday at the plenary session in accordance with the process for withdrawing resolutions.
 If withdrawn, the discipline list revision proposal would need to be submitted through the full Discipline List Revision process in order to be considered in the future.